BSidesPDX/CTF-2020/web/100-heading-the-right-way/README.md

 ## Challenge

 Tom is new to web app dev and has decided to try to make a secure page for his secrets.
-This usually doesnt go very well.
+This usually doesn't go very well.

 Can you find how he secured his stuff